StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>Now that my VM is exposed to the internet I can begin the setup of my PowerShell script.
-It is the heart of this project.
-This PowerShell script will parse Event Viewer specifically looking for EventID 4625.
-It will then send the IP address from the failed logon attempts to the website IPgeolocation.io via an API.
-The reason I did this is because the IP address in event viewer does not contain any geographical location.
-It was easier to send the data to a system dedicated to pulling that information out and sending it back to myself rather than building it from scratch.
-The PowerShell script will then receive all that geographical data and save it as a string in a logfile named failed_rdp.log.
-I will use this logfile later on in the project to be able to map the attacks live in Microsoft Sentinel.</b> <br/>
+<b>With my VM now exposed to the internet, I can begin setting up the PowerShell script, which is the core of this project.
+This script will parse Event Viewer logs, specifically targeting EventID 4625, which indicates failed logon attempts.
+It will then send the IP addresses from these failed attempts to the website IPgeolocation.iovia an API.
+This approach is used because Event Viewer logs do not include geographical location information.
+By leveraging a dedicated service, I can obtain this data more efficiently than building the functionality from scratch.
+The PowerShell script will receive the geographical data and save it as a string in a logfile named failed_rdp.log.
+Later in the project, this logfile will be used to map the attacks live in Microsoft Sentinel.</b> <br/>
 </p>

 ![Create_PS_Script](https://user-images.githubusercontent.com/108043108/225409638-0f9735a1-eca0-446f-afb7-74ef0d427ebf.JPG)